Department of Public Health

 HTH 4503.
 Epidemiology.
 (3-0) 3 Credit Hours.

-Prerequisites: HTH 2413 and HTH 2713.
+Prerequisite: HTH 2413 and HTH 2713.
 Provide basic knowledge about epidemiological applications, including the investigative methods and research designs for studying disease outbreaks, new epidemics and chronic disease.
-Generally offered Fall and Spring.
-Course Fees: DL01 $75; LRHC $10; STHC $18.
+Generally offered: Fall and Spring.
+Course Fee: DL01 $75; LRHC $10; STHC $18.

 HTH 4513.
 Consumer Health.
 (3-0) 3 Credit Hours.

 Study of the consumer’s selection of health products and services; health frauds, scams and quackery; and the acquisition of basic knowledge for making responsible decisions when selecting professional, complementary, or alternative health care services and products.
-Offered Fall Semester only.
-Course Fees: LRHC $10; STHC $18; DL01 $75.
+Course Fee: LRHC $10; STHC $18; DL01 $75.

 HTH 4523.
 Understanding Human Sexuality.
 (3-0) 3 Credit Hours.

-Prerequisites: HTH 2413, HTH 3503, and HTH 3663.
+Prerequisite: HTH 2413, HTH 3503, and HTH 3663.
 An in-depth study of human sexuality, including psychosocial, cultural and physical aspects.
 Application of theories and models for program development, implementation and evaluation.
-Health majors and minors only.
-Directed field experience is required.
-Offered Spring Semester only.
-Course Fees: LRHC $10; STHC $18; DL01 $75.
+Course Fee: LRHC $10; STHC $18; DL01 $75.

 HTH 4533.
 Nutrition and Health.
 (3-0) 3 Credit Hours.

-Prerequisites: HTH 2413, HTH 3503, HTH 3663, and HTH 3013, BIO 2043, or NDT 2043.
+Prerequisite: HTH 2413, HTH 3503, HTH 3663, and HTH 3013, BIO 2043, or NDT 2043.
 An in-depth examination of the principles of nutrition and their effects on health and fitness.
 Emphasis on critical thinking and translation of nutritional knowledge to real-world settings.
 Includes self-evaluation of diet and fitness habits.
 Application of health theories and models for program development, implementation, and evaluation in nutritional context.
-Health majors and minors only.
-Generally offered: Fall.
-Course Fees: LRHC $10; STHC $18; DL01 $75.
+Course Fee: LRHC $10; STHC $18; DL01 $75.

 HTH 4563.
 Health Policy, Law and Ethics.
 (3-0) 3 Credit Hours.

 Prerequisite: HTH 2413.
 Introduction to health policy issues including related interventions, theoretical motivations, influence of the political, bureaucratic, and social environments on policy, and population health consequences of policy.
 Legal and ethical components are also discussed.
-Generally offered Fall and Spring.
-Course Fees: LRHC $10; STHC $18.
+Generally offered Fall, Spring.
+Course Fee: LRHC $10; STHC $18.

 HTH 4911.
 Independent Study.
 (0-0) 1 Credit Hour.